byu-animation/byu-pipeline-tools/README.md

 	```bash
 	source app-launch-scripts/project_env.sh
 	```
-1. Run this script to create an new set of project directory in which the project assets and user info will be stored:
+1. Run this script to create a new set of project directories in which the project assets and user info will be stored:
 	```bash
 	create_project $BYU_PROJECT_DIR YourProjectName --email projectSupport@email.com --password projectSupportEmailPassword --nickname name
 	```